 We presented, to our knowledge, the first systematic comparison of expert-crafted prompts against automatically optimized prompts for specialized linguistic tasks, evaluating across terminology insertion, translation, and LQA with five model configurations from four providers.

-\paragraph{Central findings.} GEPA optimization consistently elevates minimal DSPy signatures, often closing the gap to expert-level performance, but the degree and direction of remaining differences are task-dependent.
-In terminology insertion, the two approaches are largely statistically indistinguishable on translation quality (BLEU, HTER), with optimization producing significantly higher term match rates for several models but not consistently improving fluency.
+\paragraph{Central findings.} GEPA optimization elevates minimal DSPy signatures, often closing the gap to expert-level performance, but the degree and direction of remaining differences are task-dependent.
+In terminology insertion, expert and optimized prompts are largely statistically indistinguishable on translation quality (BLEU, HTER), with optimization producing significantly higher term match rates for several models but not consistently improving fluency.
 In translation, most model–prompt differences are not statistically significant, with the exception of Gemini 3.1 Flash-Lite, where expert prompts significantly outperform optimized ones on BLEU.
 In LQA, optimization yields statistically significant gains over manual prompts on error characterization for several models, more consistently for Gemini 3.1 Flash-Lite.
 The degree to which optimization improves over base DSPy signatures also varies by task: gains are largest and most consistent in translation and LQA, while terminology insertion shows smaller improvements.
 The magnitude of optimization gains also varies by model: Qwen3:8B-q4\_K\_M, while performing worse than proprietary models on translation and terminology insertion, narrowed the gap on several LQA metrics, with optimization over base DSPy producing the largest single gain observed across all tasks and models, suggesting optimization may yield larger returns over base DSPy when the model is weaker.

 \paragraph{Practical implications.} We highlight three concrete takeaways for practitioners.
-First, unified single-stage systems generally match or outperform decomposed multi-stage pipelines---most clearly for error detection in LQA (0.05--0.20 points on Detection F1) and edit distance in terminology insertion---suggesting that practitioners should prefer end-to-end designs unless there is a specific reason to decompose.
+First, unified single-stage systems generally match or outperform decomposed multi-stage pipelines---most clearly for error detection in LQA (0.05--0.20 points on Detection F1) and edit distance in terminology insertion---suggesting end-to-end designs should be preferred unless there is a specific reason to decompose.